smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-cli.md

 The map command maps a host folder to a folder in the sandbox.
 The command takes three arguments: the sandbox ID, the host path, and the sandbox path.
 The host path should be a folder.
 The sandbox path can be either an existing or a new folder.
 The share command allows the user to share files and folders between the host and the sandbox.
 An Additional, `--allow-write` option can be used to allow or disallow the Windows Sandbox environment to write to the folder.

 - `--id <id>` (REQUIRED): ID of the Windows Sandbox environment.
-- `-f, --host-path <host-path>` (REQUIRED): Path to folder that will be mapped from the host.
+- `-f, --host-path <host-path>` (REQUIRED): Path to folder that is mapped from the host.
 - `-s, --sandbox-path <sandbox-path>` (REQUIRED): Path to the folder within the Windows Sandbox.
-- `-w, --allow-write`: If specified, the Windows Sandbox environment will be allowed to write to the shared folder.
+- `-w, --allow-write`: If specified, the Windows Sandbox environment is allowed to write to the shared folder.

 ```cmd
 wsb map --id 12345678-1234-1234-1234-1234567890AB -f C:\host\folder -s C:\sandbox\folder --allow-write